 We will now look at identity misbinding attacks against wireless device pairing where user authenticates the key exchange between two physical devices.
-Figure 2(a) shows a common structure for many such pairing protocols.
-The unauthenticated key exchange takes place over an insecure in-band channel, and the user with physical access to the devices authenticates it over a secure out-ofband channel.
+Fig. 4(a) shows a common structure for many such pairing protocols.
+The unauthenticated key exchange takes place over an insecure in-band channel, and the user with physical access to the devices authenticates the in-band exchange over a secure out-of-band channel.
 The two phases may not always be distinguishable by time, but they are distinguishable by the channel.